leemarrett/xcancel-bot/README.md

 For channels:
 1. Invite the bot using `/invite @xcancel` in any channel (public or private)
-2. The bot will send a welcome message when added
-3. Share any x.com or twitter.com links
+2. Share any x.com or twitter.com links

 For direct messages:
 1. Start a direct message with @xcancel